 Figure 3 reveals that when ellicular galaxies are properly modeled, they no longer appear as extreme outliers in the (black hole mass) – (spheroid stellar mass) diagram.
 Obviously, having both the black hole mass and the spheroid mass correct is important for placing systems in the (black hole mass) – (spheroid stellar mass) diagram.
-For early-type galaxies, the luminosity and the total galaxy luminosity can be used to predict the black hole mass with the same level of accuracy [Savorgnan+2015].
-If a galaxy hosts a black hole that is over-massive compared to expectations from the luminosity, but is “normal” compared to expectations from the total galaxy luminosity, one should wonder whether the bulge luminosity might have been underestimated due to inaccurate bulge/ decomposition.
+For early-type galaxies, the spheroid luminosity and the total galaxy luminosity can be used to predict the black hole mass with the same level of accuracy [Savorgnan+2015].
+If a galaxy hosts a black hole that is over-massive compared to expectations from the spheroid luminosity, but is “normal” compared to expectations from the total galaxy luminosity, one should wonder whether the bulge luminosity might have been underestimated due to inaccurate bulge/disc decomposition.
 Indeed, none of the five ellicular galaxies mentioned here is a noticeable outlier in the (black hole mass) – (total galaxy luminosity) diagram [Savorgnan+2015].

 Figure 4: